Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 A very common use of JavaScript is to dynamically modify HTML and CSS to update a user interface, via the Document Object Model API.

+## ECMAScript

+__ECMAScript__ is a JavaScript _standard_ meant to ensure the interoperability of web pages across different web browsers.
+It is standardized by Ecma International according to the document ECMA-262.
+ECMAScript is commonly used for client-side scripting on the World Wide Web, and it is increasingly being used for writing server applications and services using Node.js.

+The ECMAScript standard does not include any input/output (I/O), such as networking, storage, or graphics facilities.
+In practice, the web browser or other runtime system provides JavaScript APIs for I/O.

+ECMA-262 only specifies language syntax and semantics of the core _API_, such as Array and Function, while valid implementations of JavaScript add their own functionality like input/output or file system handling.

 ---

 # How to insert JavaScript in HTML?